Mataram kingdom: The divide

 This revolt seems to have succeeded in taking over the capital in Mataram for a certain period.
 After defeating the usurper, Pikatan found that this bloodshed has made the capital in Mataram inauspicious, thus he moved the karaton (court) to Mamrati or Amrati located somewhere in Kedu Plain (Progo river valley), northwest from Mataram.

+According to the Shivagrha inscription, a public water project to change the course of a river near Shivagrha temple was undertaken during the construction of the temple.
+The river, identified as the Opak River, now runs north to south on the western side of the Prambanan temple compound.
+Historians suggest that originally the river was curved further to east and was deemed too near to the main temple.
+Experts suggest that the shift of the river was meant to secure the temple complex from the overflowing of lahar volcanic materials from Merapi volcano.

 Later Pikatan decided to abdicate his throne in favour of his youngest son Dyah Lokapala (r.
-850–890).
+855–885).
 Rakai Pikatan retired, renounce worldly affairs and become a hermit named Sang Prabhu Jatiningrat.
 The event also marked with the consecrated ceremony of Shiva image in Prambanan main temple.
 Boechari suggests that the enemy that challenged Pikatan was Rakai Walaing pu Kumbhayoni, a powerful Shaivite landlord and also the branch of the ruling dynasty as he claimed as the descendant of a king that ruled Java.

-The short peace
+Consolidation (855–898)

-The Mataram kings after Pikatan; from Lokapala, Watuhumalang (r.
-890–898) and Balitung are the patrons of Shaivite Hinduism, "after the decline of the power of the Buddhist Shailendras in central Java."
-Their reign seems to enjoyed a relative peace.
-The grand Shivagrha temple compound are continuously expanded and completed with hundreds of perwara (complementary) temples surrounding the main three prasada (tower) of Trimurti Hindu Gods.
-It is probably during their reign that some Hindu temples are constructed in the area, such as Sambisari, Barong, Ijo, Kedulan, Kimpulan, Kadisoka, Gebang and Merak temple.
-Barong and Ijo temples in particular are interesting, for they are built on the hill and has different layout compared to earlier temples.
-Sewu and Prambanan temples are arranged in concentric mandala layout.
-Barong and Ijo temples, however, are arranged in a completely different way; the main temple is located further back of the compound on the most higher ground, while the perwara complementary temples are built in front of the main temple on the lower ground, the layout corresponds to the uneven topography of the site.
-This style of temple layout is most likely the predecessor and will be continued in the later East Javanese temple architecture.
+King Lokapala (r.
+855–885) was a patron of Shaivite Hinduism, "after the decline of the power of the Buddhist Shailendras in central Java."
+His reign seems to enjoyed a relative peace.
+The grand Shivagrha temple compound was continuously expanded and completed with hundreds of perwara (complementary) temples surrounding the main three prasada (tower) associated with the Trimurti Hindu Gods.

+It was probably during Lokapala's reign that several important Hindu temples were constructed in the Prambanan-Klaten area, such as Sambisari, Kedulan and Barong.
+Also Hindu temples on the slopes of Merapi volcano; Lumbung Sengi and Asu are possibly constructed during this era.
+Several Buddhist temples possibly also constructed during his reign, such as Banyunibo and Sajiwan temples.
+The Buddhist temple of Sajiwan is connected to Nini Haji Rakryan Sanjiwana which refer to Queen Mother Pramodhawardhani.
+The temple is highly possible her pedharmaan or mortuary temple dedicated by her son, King Lokapala or by her descendants.

 King Pikatan, Lokapala (Rakai Kayuwangi), and Watuhumalang ruled from their court in Mamrati or Amrati, they are known as "Amrati Kings".
 The exact location of Mamrati is unknown, suggested somewhere in Kedu Plain (modern day Magelang and Temanggung regencies), located north from Mataram along Progo River valley.
 It was suggested that Amrati might be located near the location of Wanua Tengah III inscription, in Kedunglo hamlet, Kaloran village, within Temanggung Regency.